peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

+## Aug.
+3, 2023

+Engaged in a productive Snakemake meeting with Colin, facilitated through ChatGPT.
+Detailed summary of insights and lessons learned prepared for distribution in the company newsletter.

+Retained the distinct segments of Government and Partnership, emphasizing the importance of their unique roles and contributions.

+Modified the Strategy section to better reflect the organization's direction and goals.

+Removed "Specific Names" link from the partnership slide to maintain consistency and avoid redundancy.

+Held a successful Sprint retrospective meeting with the CONVERGE team, identifying areas of improvement and potential strategies.

+Completed the construction of 'About' and 'Home' sections of the CSTAR website, ensuring a comprehensive and user-friendly interface.

+Updated the TRi Products solutions page with a new, more fitting image.

+Formulated a comprehensive draft of the SnakeMake workflow in Wiki, providing a clear guide for team members.

+Collected professional headshots of all CSTAR employees for the website to foster a sense of team unity and personalized connection.

 ## Jul.
 28, 2023

 Transitioned products from one solutions page to a central landing page, enhancing user accessibility and interaction with offered solutions.